Objectives and key results: History

 Andrew Grove popularised the concept of OKR during his tenure at Intel in the 1970s.
 He later documented OKR in his 1983 book High Output Management.

 In 1975, John Doerr, at the time a salesperson working for Intel, attended a course within Intel taught by Grove where he was introduced to the theory of OKRs, then called "iMBOs" ("Intel Management by Objectives").

 Doerr, who by 1999 was working for venture capital firm Kleiner Perkins, introduced the idea of OKRs to Google.
 The idea took hold and OKRs quickly became central to Google's culture as a "management methodology that helps to ensure that the company focuses efforts on the same important issues throughout the organization".

 Doerr published a book about the OKR framework titled Measure What Matters in 2018.
-Grove's simple but effective concept is explained by John Doerr in his book:
+Grove's concept is explained by John Doerr in his book:

 The key result has to be measurable.
 But at the end you can look, and without any arguments: Did I do that or did I not do it?
 Yes?
 No?
 Simple.
 No judgments in it.

 Larry Page, former CEO of Alphabet and co-founder of Google, credited OKRs within the foreword to Doerr's book:

 OKRs have helped lead us to 10× growth, many times over.
 They’ve helped make our crazily bold mission of 'organizing the world’s information' perhaps even achievable.
 They've kept me and the rest of the company on time and on track when it mattered the most.

 Since becoming popular at Google, OKRs have found favor with several other similar large tech organizations including LinkedIn, Twitter, Uber, Microsoft and GitLab.